drvirtuozov/telegraf-logger/README.md

 // Pass the desired logger in this way const logger = new TelegrafLogger({
   log: AwesomeLogger.log, // default: console.log
+  // replace or remove placeholders as necessary
-  format: '%updateType => @%username %firstName %lastName (%fromId): <%updateSubType> %content', // default; replace or remove placeholders as necessary
+  format: '%updateType => @%username %firstName %lastName (%fromId): <%updateSubType> %content', // default
   contentLength: 100, // default
 }); // All the default values can be omitted